PSHE

 Implementation:

 Our PSHE curriculum can be seen on our ‘Two Pathways to PSHE’ document, which maps the path of learning a child will take through the school depending on their starting point in our two-year cycle.
 Children start this pathway in either Pre-school or Reception, and follow the relevant Prime Areas from the EYFS framework; focusing on Personal, Social and Emotional Development, Physical Development, and Understanding the World.
-In Reception, this is enriched with the beginnings of the PinK Curriculum for Foundation Stage.

-From this point forward, our curriculum ensures that PSHE teaching is progressive and builds on prior learning through each Key Stage.
+Our curriculum ensures that PSHE teaching is progressive and builds on prior learning through each Key Stage.
 PSHE is a naturally cyclical subject, with common threads being built upon across all key stages.
 Our curriculum ensures that learning is revisited each year and then built on.
 Teachers know what their class will cover in their Key Stage, and what has been covered in previous years so that they can move the children’s learning on.

 To ensure that PSHE lessons are inclusive, all teachers at The Rissington School will anticipate the barriers that may arise during activities, lessons or a series of lessons for pupils with particular SEN and/or disabilities.
 When planning, teachers will consider ways of minimising or reducing barriers so that all pupils can fully take part and learn.
 In some activities, pupils with SEN and/or disabilities will be able to take part in the same way as their peers.
 In others, some modifications or adjustments will be made to include everyone.
 In other activities, provision will be a ‘parallel’ activity for pupils with SEN and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way.